astronautlabs/bitstream/README.md

 writer.write(length, value);
 ```

+`writableStream` is an object which has a `write(buffer)` method (such as a Node.js `Writable` from the `stream` builtin package).
+The `bufferLength` parameter determines how many bytes will be buffered before the buffer will be flushed out to the
+passed writable stream.
+This parameter is optional, the default is `1` (one byte per buffer).

 Note that any bits in `value` above the `length`'th bit will be ignored, so the following are all equivalent:

 ```typescript